-Now, while much of what we found on the island was I guess what you’d expect from a beautiful island like Bermuda (stunning beaches, amazing scenery, fun nightlife… you know, the usual stuff), some of parts of it came a a fair bit of a surprise.
+Now, while much of what we found on the island was I guess what you’d expect from a beautiful island like Bermuda (stunning beaches, amazing scenery, fun nightlife; you know, the usual stuff).
+Though, some parts came as a fair bit of a surprise.

-To save you from any surprises (and trust me, you don’t need to be surprised by some of this stuff), here are 10 thing you need to know before visiting Bermuda.
+To save you from any surprises, here are some of the key things you need to know before visiting Bermuda.

 And no, I’m not talking about ‘going out for a fancy meal in London’ style expensive.
 We’re talking going out for dinner and drinks for two and coming back home with a £400 bill.

 Even a single apple in the grocery store is like £1.50 apple so a pack of 8 came in at $12.
-My friend, an expat on the island, said most visitors/expats like herself on the island don’t even bother cooking at home – it’s as expensive to cook at home as it to eat out.
-So, you know go, wallet-prepared when you visit. 🙂
+My friend, an expat on the island, said most visitors and expats (like herself) don’t even bother cooking at home; it’s as expensive to cook at home as it to eat out.

 2.)
 Look out for stinging jellyfish